 Over the last several years, the Augsburg College Facilities department has been making changes to buildings on campus to reduce the amount of water and energy used.

-In phase II, new water fixtures in other campus buildings reduced water consumption across the entire campus by 2.25 million gallons from March 2006 through October 2006.
+New water fixtures in other campus buildings reduced water consumption across the entire campus by 2.25 million gallons from March 2006 through October 2006.

 Steam water conservation